Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

 Do you think that the downside risk is higher in Barcelona and Madrid than in Paris and London?

-Real estate activity was strong in 2019 but was weak in 2020 due to Covid
+Real estate activity was strong in 2021 post Covid

 It looks like others agree with our conclusions…

 Check for more information our up to date pages on the Spanish national real estate market (prices and activity) and on the Spanish regional real estate markets (prices and activity).

 If you want to have a deeper analysis, city per city, we would suggest reading our full report on that (click on the picture):

 Here is as well our report on the Most active cities in Spain in 2019 (in terms of transaction).

 Of course, we noticed a strong rebound in early 2020,… stopped by the Covid, but activity is back now in 2021, what a roller coaster!